laszlocph/gimlet-documentation/src/pages/blog/clickops-over-gitops.md

 ---
 layout: post
 title: Clickops over gitops
-date: "2023-03-16"
+date: '2023-03-16'
 image: clickops.png
-description: "Doing cloud operations by clicking on a dashboard that generates a stream of infrastructure as code changes."
+description: 'Doing cloud operations by clicking on a dashboard that generates a stream of infrastructure as code changes.'
 ---

 ## Definition